External Whistleblower Policy

 5. Roles and Responsibilities

 The Audit Committee of the Board of Directors will oversee and interpret this policy, as well as, annually review and assess compliance.
-The Senior Vice President, Internal Audit is responsible for the administration of this policy.
+The Chief Audit Executive, Internal Audit is responsible for the administration of this policy.

 A member institution, vendor or other individual (non-employee) is encouraged to report any incident or concern regarding a Questionable Accounting Matter, including, without limitation, the following: